CassJBeckford/RecipeRevolution-mp3/README.md

 ###  Code

-   -   [Code Institute](https://codeinstitute.net/): Code Institutes lessons have help with all coding throughout this project.
+   -   [Code Institute](https://codeinstitute.net/): Code Institutes lessons have help with all coding throughout this project, particularly the RDMS walkthrough project.

    -   [Code Institute Sample README.md](https://github.com/Code-Institute-Solutions/SampleREADME): Code Institute Sample README.md has been used to help with readme layout.

-### Content
+   -  [Flask-Login](https://flask-login.readthedocs.io/en/latest/): Python code was adapted for configuring my application to allow my application and Flask-Login to work together.

+    - [Flask-WTF](https://flask-wtf.readthedocs.io/en/1.2.x/): HTML and Python code was adapted for creating and validating forms.

+    - [Materialize](https://materializecss.com/): Code was adapted for HTML and CSS code for the design of my website (such as cards and buttons) and JS code for aspects such as initialising modals.

 ### Acknowledgments

+Special thanks to my Tutor- Miguel & Mentor- Moritz for their help and guidance throughout this project.